ari-apc-lab/k8s-resources/helm-charts/orchestrator/README.md

   Notes:
   - use "`-f ./values/<project>.yaml`" option to apply project-specific values.
-  - chart deployment will be finished once the status of `keycloak-configjob` job becomes "Completed".
+  - chart deployment will be finished once the status of `keycloak-configjob` job becomes "Completed"
+    (depending on the environment, it may take several minutes).
-  - `vault-secret-uploader` pod will remain in state `CreateContainerConfigError` until `keycloak-postinstall` secret is created.
+  - `vault-secret-uploader`, `grafana` and `grafana-registry` pods will remain in state `CreateContainerConfigError` until `keycloak-postinstall` secret is created.
 See [configuration](../README.md#keycloak) section for more information.